-OnePlus is back with the OnePlus 8T, its fourth release this year.
-“Ultra Stops At Nothing” is the tagline this time around.
+The OnePlus 8T arrived in late 2020 with the tagline, “Ultra Stops At Nothing.”
 For a phone that brings no performance jump over its predecessor, those are bold words.
-Can the new 120Hz OLED display and Warp Charge 65 charging tech be enough?
+Can the 120Hz OLED display and Warp Charge 65 charging tech be enough?
 Find out in Android Authority’s OnePlus 8T review.

 OnePlus 8T review: Who is this phone for?

-The OnePlus 8T is an entry-level flagship smartphone with a top-tier chipset.
-Its speed, made possible by the clean software experience and flagship processor, is among the best of any smartphone.
+The OnePlus 8T is a 2020 affordable flagship smartphone with a top-tier chipset.
+Its speed, made possible by the clean software experience and flagship processor, is among the best of its generation.
 It lacks crazy good cameras, an IP rating, and a unique design, instead focusing more on pure speed and fluidity.

-At $749, the OnePlus 8T is competing with the Google Pixel 5, Asus Zenfone 7 Pro, and Samsung Galaxy S20 FE.
+Launched at $749 but now permanently reduced to $599, the OnePlus 8T is competing with the Google Pixel 5 and Samsung Galaxy S20 FE.
 These are devices with plenty of power for the dollar, but OnePlus has had success in this area.
-The OnePlus 8T also goes against OnePlus’ own Nord and OnePlus 8, which have only been released a few months ago.
+The OnePlus 8T also goes against OnePlus’ own Nord and OnePlus 9.

 Design: Flagship or mid-ranger?